Tag

 Apple has its AirPods Pro, and Google has answered with its first “Pro” earbuds.
 The Pixel Buds Pro build on their lesser cousins with the addition of Active Noise Cancellation that’s just a hair’s breadth away from Apple’s.

 The Pixel Buds Pro are comfortable, they look good (and come in four colors), and the starting price undercuts AirPods Pro by $50.
-The multipoint connection works great with multiple devices, and Google’s got a little extra AI available for Android users, with the goal of better predicting what you need to hear from which device at what time.
+The multipoint connection works great with multiple devices, and Google’s got a little extra available for Android users, with the goal of better predicting what you need to hear from which device at what time.
 It’s not quite magic, but it works very well.

 Still in the works, however, is the inclusion of spatial audio.
 For now, we’ll wait on the firmware update.